How to Make Sure Your Electronics are Properly Insured

 Consider the Deductible

-Most policies include a $500 deductible that's your responsibility to pay if you file a claim.
-Your deductible might even be higher if you're on a strict budget.
-Include that deductible into your calculations as you decide how much coverage you need for your devices.
+Most policies include a deductible that you must pay if you file a claim.
+Include that deductible in your calculations as you decide how much coverage you need for your devices.

 Keep Thorough Records

-Insurance companies typically need to see proof before they pay a claim.
-So, carefully store all your receipts when you purchase electronics and accessories.
-Additionally, record the serial numbers and take pictures of all your insured devices.
-Copies of these records should be kept in a fireproof safe and at a friend's house or safe deposit box.
-Update the records as you buy, sell and upgrade electronics.
+Insurance companies typically need proof before they pay a claim, so carefully store receipts when you purchase electronics and accessories.
+Record serial numbers and take photos of all insured devices.

-Call your insurance agent today to add the necessary electronics coverage you need.
-Then, stay in touch, enjoy your favorite tunes and watch the movies you like with peace of mind.
+Talk to your insurance agent today to add the necessary electronics coverage you need, then enjoy your favorite tunes and watch the movies you like with more peace of mind.

 Need insurance for You, Your Family or Your Business?